 A Coverdell ESA works almost exactly like a 529 savings plan.
 The two primary differences are how much money can get contributed each year and what is considered a qualified expense.
 For a Coverdell, a person can only contribute $2,000 per beneficiary, and a 529 allows up to $15,000 per beneficiary.
 The other difference is a 529 only gets used for K-12 tuition(the definition for qualified education expense broadens post-K-12).
 At the same time, a Coverdell has an expanded list of what is considered an eligible education expense in K through 12...similar to the list for post K through 12 for a 529 plan.

 Note #1: College isn't for everyone, but saving for your children's education can help get them started off on the right foot without incurring student debt.

 Whole Life Insurance

 Whole life insurance is a form of life insurance that provides a death benefit for a person's entire life.
 Hence, the name "whole life insurance."
-With whole life insurance, the premiums that are paid accumulate a balance inside the account called "cash value."
+With whole life insurance, the premiums that get paid accumulate a balance inside the account called "cash value."
 This cash value will grow over time and eventually generate a positive rate of return for the owner of the policy.
-If cash value is surrendered from the policy, then any gains will be counted as income to be taxed.
-However, cash value can also be removed in the form of a cash value loan which is not considered a taxable event.
+If the cash value gets surrendered from the policy, then any gains will be counted as income to be taxed.
+However, the cash value can also get removed in the form of a cash value loan, which is not considered a taxable event.